 So, you figure out you’re excessively charged for your car insurance.
 You’re probably thinking about switching, and if you’re not, maybe you should.
 There’s a common misconception that changing car insurance is a huge hassle.
 In reality, it isn’t as hard as you think.

 Step 1: Find a new car insurance policy

-Before you abandon ship, it’s a good idea to have another one you can climb aboard.
+Before you abandon ship, it’s a good idea to have another one you can climb aboard first.
 Compare car insurance policies side-by-side.
-Be sure to consider not just price but what features you need in a policy and how much cover you want, especially if you’re looking at a comprehensive policy.
+Be sure to consider not just price but what features you need in a policy and how much coverage you want, especially if you’re looking at a comprehensive policy.

 Step 2: Take out the new policy before you cancel the old one

 When do you want to switch?
 Some people prefer to do it so they can benefit from discounts from their new company, while others like to change at the end of the payment period.
 If you’re switching companies mid-policy, take note of the cancellation fee.
 This fee is usually in your policy documentation, so check it out to see how much you need to pay.
-Ensure you have a thorough read of your new Product Disclosure Statement (it’s just some light reading).
 Before you cancel your old policy, make sure you accept the new policy and have the letter of confirmation from the insurer.
-This prevents you being without cover while you change over.
+This prevents you being without coverage while you change over.

 Step 3: Cancel your old policy.

 Inform your old insurer in writing that you are cancelling your policy.
 Ensure you receive written confirmation that the policy is cancelled.
 Aim for your new policy to take effect on the same day your old policy is cancelled.

 Step 4: Profit!